Perth – Melbourne – Perth Tour

 Day 3: Geraldton – Kalbarri National Park – Kalbarri

-B – City tour of Geraldton, then continue to Kalbarri National Park, relaxed hikes to the Natural Bridge and Red Bluff on the ocean side.
+B – City tour of Geraldton, then continue to Kalbarri National Park and relax hikes to the Natural Bridge and Red Bluff on the ocean side.
 Accommodation Kalbarri

 Day 4: Kalbarri – Monkey Mia